-The Fresno to Bakersfield Section Draft Supplemental EIR/EIS (Authority and FRA 2017a) estimated the screening distances for construction noise impact using the Federal Transit Administration (FTA) construction impact noise methodology and criteria (see Table 3.4-1 in the Draft Supplemental EIR/EIS), and estimates of typical equipment noise for rail construction (see Table 3.4-9 in the Draft Supplemental EIR/EIS).5 For residential land uses between the intersection of 34th and L Streets and Oswell Street in Bakersfield, potential for temporary construction noise impact will be limited to locations within approximately 150 feet of the alignment (without pile driving).
+The Fresno to Bakersfield Section Draft Supplemental EIR/EIS (Authority and FRA 2017a) estimated the screening distances for construction noise impact using the Federal Transit Administration (FTA) construction impact noise methodology and criteria (see Table 3.4-1 in the Draft Supplemental EIR/EIS), and estimates of typical equipment noise for rail construction (see Table 3.4-9 in the Draft Supplemental EIR/EIS).
+For residential land uses between the intersection of 34th and L Streets and Oswell Street in Bakersfield, potential for temporary construction noise impact will be limited to locations within approximately 150 feet of the alignment (without pile driving).
 However, without pile driving, the potential for noise impact from nighttime construction could extend to residences as far as 493 feet from the construction, the potential for temporary construction noise impact will be limited to locations within 316 feet of the construction boundary.
-With pile driving, the potential for noise impact from nighttime construction noise impact will be limited to locations within 316 feet of the construction boundary.
-With pile driving, the potential for noise impact from nighttime construction noise impact will be limited to locations within 316 feet of the construction boundary.
-With pile driving, the potential for noise impact from nighttime construction noise impact will be limited to locations within 316 feet of the construction boundary.
 With pile driving, the potential for noise impact from nighttime construction could extend to residences as far as 998 feet from the construction boundary.

 The exposure of persons or generation of noise levels in excess of standards for a severe impact established by the FTA is considered a significant impact.
 The standards cover temporary/ periodic increases in ambient noise levels above existing levels.
 For residences within 156 feet of the construction boundary during the day, or within 493 feet of the construction boundary during nighttime, construction noise will be a significant impact.
-With pile driving, for residences within 316 feet of the construction boundary during the day or within 998 feet of the construction boundary during the day or within 998 feet of the construction boundary during nighttime, construction noise will be a significant impact.
+With pile driving, for residences within 316 feet of the construction boundary during the day or within 998 feet of the construction boundary during nighttime, construction noise will be a significant impact.
 While NV-IAMM#1 (see Attachment C) will reduce potential noise impacts from construction by requiring the Contractor to document how federal guidelines for minimizing noise will be employed when construction is taking place near sensitive receptors (such as hospitals, residential neighborhoods and schools), construction noise impacts from the project will be significant under CEQA because the resulting noise levels will exceed the FRA construction noise levels.
 Implementation of the following measure will mitigate this impact.
 (Because of length, mitigation measure text is presented separately in Attachment A, Mitigation Measures, to these CEQA Findings.)

-• F-B LGA N&V-MM#1: Construction Noise Mitigation Measures
+F-B LGA N&V-MM#1: Construction Noise Mitigation Measures